ShivangDholaria/Writeups/picoCTF/picoGym Exclusive/Reverse Engineering/Picker 3.md

 The program's source code can be downloaded `here`.

 ## Hints (if any)
-1. Can you do what `win` does with your input to the program?
+1. Is there any way to modify the function table?

 ## Approach
 This challenge was a tricky one.
 Here, there is a lot happening under the hood.